telerik/ajax-docs/api/client/Telerik.Web.UI.RadListBox.md

 The arguments of the Reordered event.

-### transferring
+### itemsRequested

-Occurs when the selected item is about to be transferred to the destination RadListBox
+Occurs after the load-on-demand mechanism has added new items to the RadListBox.

 #### Event Data